What is Qualitative Factors?

 No company can be free of regulations.
 And when you attempt to evaluate a business, you need to see the regulatory factors as well.

-For example, on pharmaceutical industries, FDA (Food and Drug Administration) has direct regulations.
+For example, in the pharmaceutical industries, the FDA (Food and Drug Administration) has direct regulations.
 According to FDA, before any drug comes into the market, it has to go through a series of clinical trials before they reach the end customers.

 source: Facebook SEC Filings